 Whedon Cancer Detection Foundation made a major contribution of $100,000 toward

-Employee Partners have contributed over just over $160,000 through this unique
+Employee Partners have contributed over $230,000 through this unique

 program.
-The Partners select a hospital project or program to support with
+The Partners select a patient centered hospital project or program to support with

 their gifts.
 They have assisted with the Griffith Emergency Department,